saz117/MALW-MinecraftBotnet/README.md

 # MALW-MinecraftBotnet

-MinecraftBotnet is a project develop to create an automated botnet which propagate though phishing emails.
-The target audience would be unexperienced people that plays Minecraft.
-This project was develop as Assignment during the Malware's subject of the Master's degree in Cybersecurity (UPC).
+MinecraftBotnet is a project developed to create an automated botnet which propagates through phishing emails.
+The target audience would be unexperienced users that play Minecraft.

 > [!CAUTION]
 > **DISCLAIMER: This project was done for educational purposes.
 We are not responsible for the use you give it.**

 ## Structure

-This project was divided in 5 sections that focuses in different aspects of the botnet guts.
+This project was divided in 5 sections that focuses in different aspects of the botnet.

-1. [API](/API/): Simple webserver API which will provide all available files to be downloaded and shedule each machine, inside the botnet, to execute the desired tasks.
+1. [API](/API/): Simple webserver API which will provide all available files to be downloaded and schedule each machine, inside the botnet, to execute the desired tasks.
 1. [InfectPE](/InfectPE/): This folder contains a self-version program which allows to inject shellcode into any executable via the creation of a new section.
 Original version [InfectPE](https://github.com/secrary/InfectPE).
 1. [Malware](/Malware/): Main program that executes in the victim's computer.
-1. [Payload](/Payload/): The shellcode script that will be injected into the executable, and another c++ script that will be downloaded by the shellcode, in charge of setting up the malware in victim's computer.
+1. [Payload](/Payload/): The shellcode script that will be injected into the executable, and another c++ script that will be downloaded by the shellcode, in charge of setting up the malware in the victim's computer.
 1. [Scripts](/Scripts/): This folder contains the task that is executed by the malware.

-## Intruction:
+## Instructions:

 ### Compiling shellcode and mainDownloader
 Maindownloader: